AshridgeTechnologies/elemento/stories/Backlog.md

 - Dynamic elements from a list

 ### Priority for learning Elemento
-- Tools
-- Move Help to a Tool
 - Help Content and Presentation
 - Table of Contents
 - Example apps
+- Data types guide
+- Other how-to guides

 ### Priority for credibility
 - Dependency vulnerability review